 PPE helps prevent the spread of germs in the hospital.
-This helps protect patients and health care workers from infections.
+This can protect patients and health care workers from infections.

 Clothing includes gowns, aprons, head covering, and shoe covers.